 The Importance of Fats during Exercise

-Most people have heard that the body needs carbs to fuel exercise sessions, and that is true.
-But the body uses both fat and carbs simultaneously for energy production during exercise.
-Consider it a blended fuel, oxidized from part carbs and part fat.
+Most people have heard that the body needs carbs to fuel exercise sessions, and that is true if you’re eating a carb-laden diet.
+But the body uses both fat for energy production during exercise as well, especially in a ketogenic way of eating.

 Which form of ‘fuel’ is predominant (i.e., the ratio of fat to carbs used) depends on numerous factors, such as diet, the intensity of the training and its duration, and one’s fitness level and how many carbs consumed before exercise.

 Everyone’s body and reaction to exercise is different, but generally:

 The body burns fat rather than carbs for energy at low to moderate intensity levels (up to 65%), burning more as you intensify your training.
 As exercise ramps up, the body switches to using carbs for energy (if not in a ketogenic state) during high-intensity workouts (75% plus).
 The longer the exercise time, the more fatty acids (fat) are used, primarily because the body is depleting carbohydrate stores and is looking for alternative fuel sources.

 Nutritionists estimate the human body can probably store around 2,000 calories as carbs, but more than 50 times that when calories are stored as fat.
 One gram of fat, for instance, has nine calories, while one gram of carbohydrate contains four calories.

 Carbohydrate stores can deplete within two hours of moderate or intense exercise.
 In contrast, a person could run for thousands of miles on fat stores alone.
 That is why it is so crucial to have good fat in their diet.

 There are three main types of fat in our diets: